ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-21-cm-smart-instant-language-translator-device-review.md

 *Score: 3.5/5*

 Overall, the speed is good, and depends on the length of the sentence and your internet connection speed.
 The process actually collect your voice -> speech to word process -> get the translation back from Microsoft AI -> Speak back to you
-For simple sentences, for example, "I like eating chilly peppers", it takes 4~5 seconds.
+For simple sentences, for example, "I like eating chili peppers", it takes 4~5 seconds.
 I don't expect this to be under 1 second but that's OK to hold the conversion without too much silence.

 ### Translation Accuracy
 *Score: 4/5*